turgu1/bt-keyboard/README.md

 Some work remains to be done:

-- Add pairing code retrieval by the application.
+- [x] Add pairing code retrieval by the application.
+- [x] CapsLock management
-- Some more key mapping
+- [ ] Some more key mapping
-- CapsLock management
+- [ ] Isolate the class into a ESP-IDF Component

+Issue(s)

+- Typing way too fast (beyond normal keyboard usage) may cause a double panic reset.
+Still investigating...